A NSW Government website

 What is a Plant Community Type?

-A Plant Community Type is a grouping of native plants that live together, in a particular pattern, in the natural landscape.
+A Plant Community Type (PCT) is a grouping of native plants that live together, in a particular pattern, in the natural landscape.

 What is an Offset Trading Group?

-A ‘like-for-like’ Offset Trading Group is a group of similar Plant Community Types that have been cleared since European settlement to the same or a higher extent to a Plant Community Type that is impacted by development.
+A ‘like-for-like’ Offset Trading Group (OTG) is a group of similar Plant Community Types that have been cleared since European settlement to the same or a higher extent to a Plant Community Type that is impacted by development.

 Supply of biodiversity credits